UN Security Council demands immediate Gaza ceasefire after US abstains

 [Source: Reuters]

-The United Nations Security Council adopted a resolution demanding an immediate ceasefire between Israel and Palestinian militants Hamas and the release of all hostages after the United States abstained from the vote.
+The United Nations Security Council adopted a resolution demanding an immediate ceasefire between Israel and Palestinian militants Hamas after the United States abstained from the vote, sparking a spat with its ally Israel.

 The remaining 14 council members voted for the resolution, which was proposed by the 10 elected members of the body.
 There was a round of applause in the council chamber after the vote.